5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 - [**Big to Little Endian Converter**](https://www.save-editor.com/tools/wse_hex.html) to convert Framebuffers from Big Endian to Little Endian and vice versa
 - Monitor cable(s) to populate the output(s) of your mainboard (usually HDMI an/or DisplayPort)
 - Lilu and Whatevergreen kexts (mandatory)

-### A note about Big Endian and Little Endian
-When working with different sources of framebuffer data, you have to mind the byte order (or "Endianness") of Framebuffers and Device-IDs.

-An example: For 10th Gen Intel Core Desktop CPUs, the OpenCore Install Guide recommends Framebuffer `07009B3E`.
-But if you compare this value with Whatevergreen's [Intel HD Graphics FAQs](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#intel-hd-graphics-faqs), you will notice that the recommended Framebuffer is `0x3E9B0007`.
-What happened here?

-Although it's not obvious, both values represent the same framebuffer – just in a different manner.
-The first is Little Endian and the second Big Endian.
-Big-Endian is an order in which the "big end" (most significant value in the sequence) is stored first (at the lowest storage address).
-Little-endian is an order in which the "little end" (least significant value in the sequence) is stored first.

-If you split this sequence of digits into pairs of twos (07 00 9B 3E) and re-arrange them by moving them from the back to the left/front until the first pair has become last and vice versa, you have converted it to Big Endian (3E 9B 00 07) (we omit the leading "0x").

-Long story short: just keep in mind that whenever you work with values presented as `0x4321` it's in Big-endian so you have to convert it.
-Hackintool has a build in converter for this loocated in the "Calcs" tab!

 <details><summary><strong>No picture at all?</strong> (click to reveal)</summary>